 Because students ages 3-7 are placed in classes based on age, all classmates posses very similar developmental abilities.
 With practice, therefore, classmates are basically capable of performing the same physical skills, regardless of their previous experience.
 Naturally, new students will require a period of catching up as compared to experienced students.
 The actual class content is not beyond the reach of any students, and all will experience success as they progress through the curriculum together.
 This is beneficial in many aspects, including the ability it gives new students to enroll at any point in the year as long as there is space available in class.

-Sign your child up for a free trial class today and discover the wonders that creative, encouraging and respectful dance classes can offer!
+Sign your child up for a trial class today and discover the wonders that creative, encouraging and respectful dance classes can offer!

 “My daughter loves going to ballet class here!” -Stephanie W.